(Back to the Intermediate Algebra Homepage)

 Note that both radicals have an index number of 4, so we are able to put their quotient together under one radical keeping the 4 as its index number.

-Since is a perfect fourth, we are able to take the fourth root of the whole radicand, which leaves us with nothing under the radical sign.
+Since example 8cis a perfect fourth, we are able to take the fourth root of the whole radicand, which leaves us with nothing under the radical sign.

 These are practice problems to help bring you to the next level.
 It will allow you to check and see if you have an understanding of these types of problems.
 Math works just like anything else, if you want to get good at it, then you need to practice it.
 Even the best athletes and musicians had help along the way and lots of practice, practice, practice, to get good at their sport or instrument.
 In fact there is no such thing as too much practice.